smurferson1/MineControl/README.md

 - _Only_ supports up to one GPU miner and one CPU miner.
 - Most temperature/power management features are GPU-only, and only one GPU can be controlled.
 - Not internationalized, translated, or respectful of most Windows regional settings.
 - Not very user friendly.
+Hopefully will improve in time.
 - Chart data and stats aren't remembered or archived yet, i.e. you lose them when MineControl closes.
 - Can't automatically get rid of popups or do other user tasks when launching other apps.
 - Probably some allowed configurations that would make no sense or cause errors or crashes.
-- Engineered badly in some ways, with a bunch of logic embedded in the form code, no automated tests, etc. Sorry.
+- "Classic" Windows styling, maybe ugly.
+Partly for performance reasons (no GPU usage).
-- Kind of ugly.
-We'll just say this is for performance reasons.
+- Developer: Engineered badly in some ways, with a bunch of logic embedded in the form code, no automated tests, etc. Focus was on features, not technical excellence.
-- Developer note: There are way too many included DLLs, mainly from Microsoft.Windows.Compatibility (a big all-or-nothing package).
-Some of these sound web-related, but these aren't actually called.
-In fact many DLLs aren't used and you may even be able to delete some.
-This extra bulk was required _solely_ to use old chart controls, which should probably be replaced.
+- Developer: There are lots of included DLLs, with 80%+ from Microsoft.Windows.Compatibility (an obnoxious kitchen sink package), most of which aren't actually called (and _none_ of the web-related controls are called).
+In fact, most of the DLLs could possibly be deleted without impact, this just hasn't been tested.
+This extra bulk was added _solely_ for the legacy chart controls, which should probably be replaced.

 See Issues area for comprehensive list, and add to it if you find a bug.